-Based on the hardware documentation, there is a third-party project by Vitali Derr, an affordable CT800.
+Based on the hardware documentation, there is the affordable CT800 project by Vitali Derr.
 The hardware design is open source with circuit board data and schematics, fully compatible with the CT800 firmware.

 The CT800 instruction manual is user-oriented.
 It does not only list the features, but also describes how to actually use them, including chapters for updating the software and troubleshooting.
 You can download the PDF file (320 kB):

 Hack and play

 Still, it has to be clear that the CT800 is not an exercise in formal programming.
 All in all, the CT800 is designed as High Performance Hack™.
 No more, no less.